Xan0C/curbl-ecs/README.md

      update():void{
          for(let i=0,entity:IEntity; entity = this.entities[i]; i++){
-             //Do stuff with the entities or whatever }
+             //Do stuff with the entities
+         }
      }
 }